 At that time you are better off using one of the Penrose Avenue exits, which will take you to Pattison Avenue.
-From there you can approach the ballpark from the west rather than from the east and north like everyone else.
+From there you can get to Citizens Bank Park from the west rather than from the east and north like everyone else.

-There is no shortage of parking at Citizens Bank Park.
+There is no shortage of parking at the Bank.
 The Phillies have their own lots, and Lincoln Financial Field also has plenty of parking.
 There is also the Jetro Warehouse lot, which is just as close and more tailgate friendly than the rest.